-FDA9 borders the Otipua Creek and it is relative close proximity to the Scenic Reserve.
-It is noted that Otipua Creek is subject to Esplanade and Public Access Provisions in the Proposed District Plan.
+The site is adjacent to the Temuka General Residential Zone boundary and the Taumatakahu Stream transects some of the identified sites.
+It is noted that this stream is subject to Esplanade and Public Access Provisions.
 The allotments typically follow the size and nature of that expected in a rural lifestyle area.
 There is very limited rural activity being carried out on the sites.